 If you are a grandparent raising a child, it might be the right time to consider legally adopting your kid.
-As our Austin, TX grandparent rights lawyer explains, there are many benefits associated with legal adoption.
+As our Austin, TX, grandparent rights lawyer explains, there are many benefits associated with legal adoption.

 What are the Benefits of Legal Adoption for Grandparents

-Some grandparents may view legal adoption of their grandchild to be unnecessary.
-After all, if you already have such a close blood relationship, does it really matter if you have official documents from the state of Texas?
-The answer is a resounding yes; it absolutely makes a difference.
+Some grandparents may view the legal adoption of their grandchild to be unnecessary.
+After all, if you already have such a close blood relationship, does it matter if you have official documents from the state of Texas?
+The answer is a resounding yes; it makes a difference.
 Legal adoption gives you access to full parental rights.

-For example, imagine that your grandchild gets sick and needs to go to the doctor.
+For example, imagine your grandchild getting sick and needing to go to the doctor.
 With legal guardianship, you have the clear authority to make medical decisions for the child.
-Without the guardianship, this becomes a lot more challenging.
+Without guardianship, this becomes a lot more challenging.
 A doctor may not consent to your wishes.

 Understanding the Process of Grandparent Adoption

-- Parental Rights Must Be Terminated
+Parental Rights Must Be Terminated

-- DFPS Will Conduct a Home Study
+DFPS Will Conduct a Home Study

-- The Child May Have to Consent to the Adoption
+The Child May Have to Consent to the Adoption

-- There WIll Be a Court Hearing
+There Will Be a Court Hearing

 Get Help From an Experienced Texas Grandparent Adoption Lawyer Today